Workers Comp OKC

 An insurance agency familiar with Oklahoma businesses can help identify additional savings opportunities.

-4. Does workers compensation cover independent contractors?
+2. Does workers compensation cover injuries that occur off-site?

 Absolutely.
 Even small businesses can face expensive workplace injury claims.
 Workers comp helps protect both employees and business finances.